 Adequate internal prudential norms and risk management systems - PNB Gilts faces significant risks because of adverse interest rate movements as well as the exposure to credit risk in non-SLR debt instruments.
 In this regard, prudent risk management policies and adherence to the same are critical for a PD.
-ICRA takes comfort from the strong risk management policies as described by the business policy document approved by the company's board with well-defined norms for investments, leverage, portfolio mix, funding, PVBP, VaR limits, stop-loss limits, mark-to-market (MTM) loss limits and profit-booking limits apart from proper monitoring and adherence to these policies.
+ICRA takes comfort from the strong risk management policies as described by the business policy document approved by the company's board with well-defined norms for investments, leverage, portfolio mix, funding, PVBP, VaR limits, stop-loss limits, MTM loss limits and profit-booking limits apart from proper monitoring and adherence to these policies.
+In addition, as stated by the management, the oversight by the parent in terms of risk management and compliance has increased, which indicates a higher level of integration with the parent's policies.

-During the last few years, the leverage limit has increased as per the board-approved policy, adding to the volatility in the profit.
+During the last few years, the leverage limit had increased as per the board-approved policy, adding to the volatility in the profit.
 Further, the company uses VaR and stress testing tools to monitor and measure the impact of interest rate movements on its portfolio to assess the market risk and ensure that it is within the board-approved limits.
-The actual VaR largely remained within the approved limits in H1 FY2024 and FY2023.
+The actual VaR largely remained within the approved limits in H1 FY2025 and FY2024.